mnmbt96/Java-lab-1/README.md

-Class assignment for understanding of inheritance
+Class assignment for understanding inheritance